gwcbi/phylobang/pathoscope.md

 		setwd("~/Directory/tsv")

-where `~/Directory/tsv` is the path to the directory where the provided PathoScope output is located.
+where `~/Directory/tsv` is the path to the directory where the provided PathoScope output is located (you have to unzip the downloaded file).
 Then, with only two lines of code you can execute PathoStat:

 First, creating a PathoStat object